Questions 69 – 70: Was a PET (or PET/CT) scan performed?

 Positron Emission Tomography (PET) is a type of nuclear medicine imaging in which a patient receives a small amount of radioactively labeled sugar.
 Because cancer cells absorb sugar more avidly than other cells of the body, the radioactively labeled sugar accumulates in these areas and reveals tumors as bright spots.
 A PET/CT combines the results of the PET scan along with the results of a CT (computed tomography) scan.

-If a PET (or PET/CT) scan was performed at diagnosis, report “Yes” for question 69 and specify whether the scan was positive for lymphoma in question 70.
-Consult a physician to confirm how complete question 70 if the scan report is unclear.
+Specify if a PET (or PET/CT) scan was performed at diagnosis.
+If Yes, indicate whether the scan was positive for lymphoma.
+Consult a physician if the report is unclear.

-If a PET or (PET/CT) scan was not performed at diagnosis, report “No” for question 69 and go to question 71.
+If a PET or (PET/CT) scan was not performed at diagnosis or is unknown, report No.

 Question 71: Did the recipient have known nodal involvement?

-Question 72-73: Specify total number of nodal regions involved
+Question 72: Specify total number of nodal regions involved (excluding follicular)

 Graphic 1.
 Nodal Areas1